Current Priorities in Research

-• New initiatives & advances: New funding from the legislature, along with our recent expansion of the Texas Field Station Network, have necessitated new efforts in coordinating activities across multiple sites and disciplines in environmental education, research and outreach.
-The college and its units are spearheading these initiatives, which stand to benefit communities around Texas, including on the Texas Gulf Coast Research Center, where $10 million in new legislative funding was targeted, and in the Hill Country, where a new UT field station is being planned.
+- With our newly expanded Texas Field Station Network and Texas Gulf Coast Research Center, we are coordinating activities across multiple sites and disciplines to support education, research and outreach that benefits communities around Texas, including in the Hill Country, where a new UT field station is in the works.
 Other cross-cutting new directions in research relate to supporting our understanding of the fundamentals of machine learning and generative AI applications.
-The college and others at UT invested in hundreds of NVIDIA GPU computing resources and added researchers to help establish a new, multidisciplinary Center for Generative AI that will work on problems ranging from computer vision to protein folding.
+The college and others at UT invested in hundreds of NVIDIA GPU computing resources and added researchers to help establish a new, multidisciplinary Center for Generative AI that works on problems ranging from computer vision to protein folding.
 Finally, with the Cockrell School of Engineering, we launched the new Texas Quantum Institute, bringing together researchers in physics, electrical and computer engineering and computer science whose focus lies with harnessing quantum phenomena for new technologies.

 Further Context